-Set some time aside for the small lively university town of Angers, especially for the fortress where you can see the world-famous “Apocalypse of Angers,” a monumental tapestry from the fourteenth century that is exhibited in a special gallery of its own.
-Angers is situated on the Maine, the last important tributary of the Loire before the Atlantic.
-You follow this river to where it joins the Loire near La Pointe-Bouchemaine.
-You continue along the foot of a slate-granite massif to Savennières, with the oldest church in the region.
-Some of the greatest wines of the Loire Valley grow here: fruity dry white wines.
-You can visit a wine estate.
-You should not miss a detour to Béhuard, the only village in the Loire.
-Béhuard is located on one of the numerous islands that the Loire forms.
-From La Poissonnière, the path takes you across the dykes, with beautiful insights into and views of the Loire, to the charming town of Saint-Flrent-le-Vieil.
+Take a bit of time for the small, lively university town of Angers.
+Especially for the castle featuring a monumental tapestry sequence, the world-renenowned ‚Apocalypse of Angers‘ dating back to the 14th century and displayed in a specially built galery.
+Angers is situtated on the river Maine, the final significant tributary of the Loire before the Atlantic.
+You follow this river until is joins the river Loire at La Pointe-Bouchemaine.
+You continue along the foot of a slate-granite massif until Savennières featuring the oldest church of the region.
+Some of the best wines of the Loire-valley are grown here, fruity, dry white wines – we recommend a visit to one of the vintners.
+We also highly recommend a detour to Béhuard, the only village literally ‚in‘ the Loire.
+Béhuard is located on one of the numerous islands, created by the Loire river.
+From La Poissonnière the route leads you via dykes with wonderful views onto the river Loire into the trim little town Saint-Florent-le-Vieil.

 - Accommodation as mentioned

 - Breakfast buffet or an extensive breakfast

 - Luggage transfer between the hotels

 - EUROBIKE developed route